 The Class B motorhomes we’ve rented to travel in Australia, Italy, France, Spain, Switzerland, England, and New Zealand featured large windows and skylights that let in so much more light than the typical North American RV.
 They also tend to have white cabinetry and lighter-colored furniture, making everything feel brighter.

-It’s likely that no one wants an all-white interior in an RV, and that’s not at all what we’re suggesting.
+Although some people may see modern RV interior designs as cold or stark, the Euro-style rigs we’ve been in manage to blend the warmth of wood tones with lighter walls and furniture in pale cream or gray tones.
+No one likely wants an all-white interior in an RV, and that’s not what we’re suggesting at all.
 But we think many RV owners might prefer to see interior design trends skewing a bit more to a lighter, brighter, cleaner, more modern look.
 (Are you listening out there in the RV capital of Elkhart, Indiana??)

-Another factor is those wanting to live the full-time RV life may be more particular about their living space than a weekend warrior who only camps at the lake a few weeks a year.
+Another factor is that those wanting to live the full-time RV life may be more particular about their living space than a weekend warrior who only camps at the lake a few weeks a year.

 In the Class B RV we drove around New Zealand, we found the curved lighter-colored cabinetry to be a welcome design improvement over the typical dark brown square cabinetry of most North American RVs.
 Cream-colored furniture also brightened up the interior.
 The lighter feeling was welcome in this confined space.